ddeereAMCHS/2993-Graphs/README.md

     - This file will contain any commands for the graph
   - Each line in the file will be a graph operation or the print command
     - For add and remove operations, do not print anything
-    - For findPath and isAdjacent operations, print what is returned
+    - For isAdjacent operations, print what is returned
     - For print operations, print the graph
   - You must read in the line and perform the specified operation on the Graph object you created